 Patrick believes that work is not a hardship, but a means to a successful and productive life.
 He is not shy about his faith in God and following his beliefs happens not just in his personal life but his professional one as well.
-He not only has a strict standard that he lives by, but he also seeks to align himself with other people who share his passion and love for work.
+He not only lives a life surrendered to God, but he also seeks to align himself with other people who share his passion and love for work and serving others.
 Expertise is a must, but it can be taught.
-Patricks believes in looking to the person underneath the accreditations and training to find out who a person is and what drives them.
-Patrick doesn’t consider his job a “job”.
-His mantra is to work hard for the people that put their trust in you.
+Patrick believes in looking to the person underneath the accreditations and training to find out who a person is and what drives them.
+Patrick doesn’t consider his work a “job”.
+His mantra is to work hard for the those who put their trust in us.

 “I will know”

 When Patrick worked as a young man at Burger King, he had “dining room duty”.
 That means he was responsible for the cleanliness of seating.
-After hours, as Patrick was washing down the tables and chairs one evening, he started to sweep underneath a booth hidden way in the back.
-As he swept, he noticed that there was a French fry shoved way to the back of the table.
-And that it has probably been there for a very long time.
-He stopped for a minute and pondered whether he was going just to leave it there and move along or take the time to sweep it up.
+After hours, as Patrick was washing down the tables and chairs one evening, he started to sweep underneath a corner booth.
+As he swept, he noticed that there was a French fry shoved way to the back corner beneath the bench.
+It had probably been there for a very long time.
+He stopped for a minute and pondered whether he was going to just leave it there and move along or take the time to sweep it up.

 After all, clearly other people in charge had not tried to retrieve it, and no one was going to see it.
-But after much consideration, he came the conclusion that it didn’t matter if anyone saw that he had gone the extra mile After all, he didn’t have someone standing over his shoulder checking his cleaning.
-But it was in that very moment that he recognized that it wasn’t important if anyone saw what he was doing; he would know.
+But after thoughtful consideration, he came to the conclusion that it didn’t matter if anyone saw that he had gone the extra mile.
+After all, he didn’t have someone standing over his shoulder checking his cleaning.
+But it was in that very moment that he recognized a profound truth: It wasn’t important if anyone saw what he was doing; he would know.

 That is how he looks at his position at Cross Link Consulting, his leadership, and his role in life.
-He doesn’t care if other people are watching and sees what he is doing because he knows.
-He knows that it is his responsibility as a man of God to go the extra mile.
+He isn’t concerned if other people are watching and see what he is doing because this is what God has called him to do, and he will do it faithfully as a form of worship to God.
+He knows that it is his responsibility to use his gifts according to this calling to serve his neighbors.
 And that is how he sees everything he does professionally and personally in life.
-It doesn’t matter if anyone else knows he is doing a good job; he knows, and that is all that matters.
+It doesn’t matter if anyone else knows he is doing a good job; he knows and God knows, and that is what matters.